makawy7/products-php-react/README.md

-# Product CRUD With PHP RESTful API and React
+# Products Management With PHP RESTful API and React

 ## Project tree
 ```